YouweGit/PimcoreBulkpump/README.md

 Then you can call the profile with the following command:

-    php ./plugins/PimcoreBulkpump/cli/import.php --profileId=<profile id>
+    php pimcore/cli/console.php bulkpump:import --profileId=<profile id>

 You have to change `<profile id>` in the profile id you want to run.
 You can find the id in the GUI of the plugin.
+Or by running the following command:

+    php pimcore/cli/console.php bulkpump:list

 Security
 --------